The History and Evolution of the Major System for Memorizing Numbers

 From Wikipedia: ”The major system was further developed by Stanislaus Mink von Wennsshein 300 years ago.”

 His system, published in 1648, is online here, but it’s in German.
-Here is a screenshot of one illustration:
+Here is a screenshot of one illustration of his early Major System

 From Wikipedia: ”In 1730, Richard Grey set forth a complicated system that used both consonants and vowels to represent the digits.”